RobCranfill/pracMonFront/README.md

  * Use phone as hotspot???
  * GUI option to show gaps in sessions (non-stacked data) - shows practice patterns

+## Problems, Questions
+* How to install needed Python libs on Ionos?
+  * And so PHP will see them

 ## code
 * generate_test_data.py - As it says, generates test data to send to AIO.
 Limit 30 records in 10 minutes???
 * get_session_data.py - Retrieve all records from AIO, save news ones (if any) to local DB, output JS.